Switch location / audience type

 UK

-In England, unless you have significant ongoing health needs, people with assets worth more than £23,250 are expected to pay their care home costs themselves.
+In England, unless you have significant ongoing health needs, people with assets worth more than £23,250 are currently expected to pay their care home costs themselves.

 What you need to know about care homes and care costs